• Skip to primary navigation

 Professional Summary

-Dr. Tedeschi teaches ANSC 604 Ruminant Nutrition, ANSC 625 Precision Diet Formulation, and ANSC 415/615 Comparative Ruminant Production for undergraduate and graduate students.
-His research is focused on the integration of scientific knowledge of ruminant nutrition that has been accumulated over the years to solve contemporary problems.
-This integration is achieved through mathematical modeling, more specifically by adopting the System Dynamics methodology.
-This modeling methodology is used to build nutrition models and to understand the structure behind complex systems that is responsible for the behavior of the system under different management policies.
-These nutrition models are being used as valuable tools for solving current and future needs related to environmental pollution and scarcity of resources (i.e., food) through the development of efficient production systems.
-His areas of interest are energy and nutrient requirements of grazing and feedlot animals, growth biology and bioenergetics, chemical composition and kinetics of fermentation of feeds, modeling and simulation of decision support systems, and evaluation of models (more information athttp://nutritionmodels.tamu.edu).
+Dr. Tedeschi teaches ANSC 415/615 Summer Study Abroad: Comparative Ruminant Production, ANSC 604 Ruminant Nutrition, ANSC 625 Precision Diet Formulation for Livestock, and ANSC 455/655 System Dynamics for Animal Science for undergraduate and graduate students.
+His research focuses on integrating scientific knowledge of ruminant nutrition that has been accumulated over the years to solve contemporary problems through mathematical modeling, specifically by adopting the System Dynamics methodology.
+This modeling methodology is used to build nutrition models and to understand the structure behind complex systems that govern the system’s behavior under different management policies.
+These nutrition models are being utilized as valuable tools for addressing current and future needs related to environmental pollution and resource scarcity through the development of efficient production systems.

 Publications